 - 6.7.1.
-This clause should be read in conjunction with clauses 6.6 and 6.8 of the Award.
+This clause should be read in conjunction with clauses 6.6 and 6.8 of the South Australian Municipal Salaried Officers Award and clauses 7.2 and 7.5 of the Nurses (SA Local Government) Award.
 With the exception of 6.7.8 this clause does not apply to casual employees and applies on a pro-rata basis for part time employees. - 6.7.2.
 Personal leave means either paid sick leave or carer's leave or a combination of both. - 6.7.3.
 An employee is entitled to 12 days personal leave per annum. - 6.7.4.
-During the first year of service an employee's personal leave entitlement will accrue on the basis of 1.75 hours for each completed week of service. - 6.7.5.
-Any personal leave not taken will accumulate from year to year.
+During the first year of service an employee's personal leave entitlement will accrue on the basis of 1.75 hours for each completed week of service.

-- 6.7.6.
+- 6.7.5.
+Any personal leave not taken will accumulate from year to year. - 6.7.6.
 An employee will be allowed a total of six days personal leave per annum without a medical certificate or statutory declaration measured from the anniversary date of the employee's commencement of employment. - 6.7.7.
-Any personal leave taken in excess of the six days personal leave per anniversary year will require a medical certificate or statutory declaration.

-6.7.8.
-Casual employees
+Any personal leave taken in excess of the six days personal leave per anniversary year will require a medical certificate or statutory declaration. - 6.7.8.
+Casual employees - a.

-- a.
 Subject to the evidentiary and notice requirements of 6.7.6 and 6.7.7 of this Agreement, casual employees are entitled to be unavailable for work, or to leave work if they need to care for members of their immediate family or household who are sick and require care and support, or require care due to an unexpected emergency or the birth of a child. - b.
 The employee and their manager will agree on the entitlement period.
 In the absence of agreement, the employee is entitled to be unavailable for work for a minimum of two days per occasion.
 The casual employee is not entitled to any payment for the period of non-attendance. - c.
 The CWT must not fail to re-engage casual employees because they accessed the entitlements provided for in this clause.
 The rights of the CWT to engage or not to engage a casual employee are otherwise not affected.